0xshahriar/0xInstaller/README.md

 # 0xInstaller

 ## Overview
 **0xInstaller** is an all-in-one installer script designed to simplify the installation of essential packages, cybersecurity tools, and development utilities.
-It is particularly useful for setting up a new Linux environment for penetration testing, ethical hacking, or general software development.
+It is particularly useful for setting up a new Linux environment for penetration testing or, ethical hacking.

 ## Features
 - **Root Privileges Check**: Ensures the script is run with sufficient permissions.